OpenStackOnRaPi/ostackinstall/README.md

 # OpenStack installation on Raspberry Pi
-This repo describes how to install OpenStack on a Raspberry Pi cluster using Kolla-Ansible.
+I this repo we describe how to install OpenStack on a Raspberry Pi cluster using Kolla-Ansible.

 ## Table of contents